tmmlaarhoven/lichess-knockout/README.md

   - [ ] Clean up parts of the code with more logical function names.
   - [ ] Remove old code that is no longer relevant.
   - [x] Give more feedback on errors, and do not just crash when API's fail to respond properly.
-  - [x] Make the parameters of main.py named, and include a help, to help the user understand how to use the script and what is missing if they just call main.py.
+  - [x] Make the parameters of main.py named, and include a help and descriptions.
-  - [x] Add "try .. except .."-constructs to not immediately crash when Lichess API occasionally fails to return proper answers.
+  - [x] Add "try .. except .."-constructs to not immediately crash when Lichess API occasionally fails.
+- Issues
+  - [x] Fix issue of players withdrawing and the script crashing.
+  - [x] Fix issue of script not sending pairings in time for round 1.